mfaux/swolo/README.md

 Feel free to change the database settings in the `.env` and `docker-compose.yaml` files to your liking.

-Then, run the database migrations and seed the database with emails and folders:
+Then, initialize the database and seed it with some tasks and projects:

 ```bash
 pnpm db:migrate